MyIntervals/emogrifier/README.md

   preserves all of the "style" attributes on tags in the HTML you pass to it.
   However if you want to discard all existing inline styles in the HTML before the CSS is applied, you should use this option.
+* `$emogrifier->disableInvisibleNodeRemoval()` - By default, Emogrifier removes
+  elements from the DOM that have the style attribute `display: none;`.
+If you would like to keep invisible elements in the DOM, use this option.

 ## Installing with Composer